SystemIntegration/react-js-chat/README.md

   - Start the client by navigating to the client folder and running the following command:
       - <code>npm start</code>
   - Open your browser and go to http://localhost:3000 to access the application.

+## Setup Firebase account for storage.
+  - Login to your firebase google account
+  - Click on <b>Get started</b> button, after that click on <b>Create a project</b>.
+  - FillUp all the details of your project, when you finished them click on continue button.
+  - Create Cloud Fire store.
+  - For add details on firebase.ts file you can click on project overview's left side button (setting).
+      - Add apps information of your project and add all the details.
+      - Copy Firebase SDK from the details.

 ## Contributing
   - Contributions are welcome!
 To contribute to the project, follow these steps: